beginner-corp/docs.begin.com/src/shared/docs/en/functions/html-routes.md

 Within your project, each route can contain and utilize an arbitrary quantity of modules, packages, and other files (so long as the total uncompressed size of that route's folder is ≤5MB).
 <!-- @todo more about cloud function limits doc(s) -->

-By default, all Begin apps are provisioned a HTML `GET /` route that cannot be deleted.
+By default, all Begin apps are provisioned an HTML `GET /` route that cannot be deleted.

 > Note: Begin routes are plain AWS Lambda functions, and can function without requiring `@architect/functions`.
 However, we do not suggest removing that require, as you will lose middleware and session support.